wp-plugins/sp-news-and-widget/readme.txt

 1. Upload the 'sp-news-and-widget' folder to the '/wp-content/plugins/' directory.
 1. Activate the SP News plugin through the 'Plugins' menu in WordPress.
 1. Add and manage news items on your site by clicking on the  'News' tab that appears in your admin menu.
-1. Create a page with the name of News OR Latest News BUT Link name should be '/news'
+1. Create a page with the any name and paste this short code
 1. (Optional) Add and configure the News Items widget, vertical and horizontal news scrolling widget for one or more your sidebars.
 1. Go to admin 'Setting page -> News Widget Setting' and enter your settings for  vertical and horizontal news scrolling widgets eg Scrolling Direction, Number of news items,  delay  etc.